When you think about order confirmation emails, you probably picture a boring email that shares your order receipt.

 Source: Parcel Perform

 Beyond the necessary information, there are other value-adds that you can include on your order confirmation page to drive future engagement.

-Prompting the customer to create an account can open the door to communication and marketing opportunities down the road, as long as it is not required, and does not displace any information pertinent to the order.
+Prompting the customer to create an account can open the door to both pre and post-purchase communication and marketing opportunities down the road, as long as it is not required, and does not displace any information pertinent to the order.

 Offer a discount on the next order

 As one of the only moments where you have your customer’s undivided attention, the order confirmation page is a great stage for your best promotions.

 Including special deals or discount codes on your confirmation pages may incentivize customers to purchase from you again, which increases conversion rates and boosts sales.

 While it’s tempting to pack as much information in as possible, it’s always best to keep order confirmation pages short and sweet.